Is a Virtual Office worth it if you’re already working from home? In short, yes.

 A Virtual Office lets you work remotely, meaning you don’t need to spend time in a physical office.
-This reduces your exposure to distractions, such as procrastinating colleagues, and allows you significantly more control over your environment, such as the background noise.
+This reduces your exposure to distractions and allows you significantly more control over your environment, such as the background noise.

-Communication is also streamlined when you’re communicating with your employees remotely.
+Communication is also streamlined with your employees remotely.
 This keeps conversations brief and to the point, allowing you to get on with your day-to-day tasks.

-If your business works remotely then this makes room for flexible working for you and your employees, allowing them to choose the working hours that incorporate their most productive parts of the day.
+If your business works remotely then this makes room for flexible working for you and your employees.
+They can choose their working hours that incorporate their most productive parts of the day.

 Some virtual offices even have meeting rooms and desks if you need to meet a client, gather your team or just enjoy a change of scenery.

 Want to test out markets in different regions of the country?
 You can.
 Virtual offices tend to have no contracts, allowing for flexibility.